No of visitors who read this post: 303

 4. On the LAN/High speed internet right click your Local Area Connection and select repair.

-After clicking the repair, Windows will automatically reestablish your internet connection and it will take a few minutes to complete.
+After clicking the repair, Windows will automatically re-establish your internet connection and it will take a few minutes to complete.

 There are two possible reasons if you are having this issue.
 It could be that your wireless network password is incorrect, or the wireless zero configuration is disabled.
-If your wireless wep key or password is correct, you have to click start, run, and enter services.msc and click OK.
-Find and click Wireless Zero Configuration, then click 'Start the service'.
-Click start again, control panel, network connections, then right click on Wireless Network Connection and hit properties.
-Click the Wireless Networks tab and put a check on the box for 'Use windows to configure my wireless' then click OK.
-That should resolve your problem.
+If your wireless web key or password is correct, you have to click start, run, and enter services.msc and click OK.